benjsmyth/tictactoe/README.md

 3. When prompted, enter _zero-based Cartesian coordinates_: `00`, `12`, etc.

 ## Limitations
-- Works poorly for games larger than 3x3
+- Works poorly for games larger than 3x3 (the default size)